Trump stands by his Gaza plan in meeting with Jordan’s King Abdullah

 “I have a feeling that despite them saying no, I have a feeling that the king in Jordan and that the general — president — but that the general in Egypt will open their hearts and will give us the kind of land that we need to get this done,” Trump said last week, referring in the latter instance to Egyptian President Abdel Fattah el-Sisi, a former military officer.

-Tuesday’s meeting will not be the first conversation between Trump and Abdullah about accepting more Palestinian refugees.
+Tuesday’s meeting was not the first conversation between Trump and Abdullah about accepting more Palestinian refugees.

 “I said to him, ‘I’d love for you to take on more because I’m looking at the whole Gaza Strip right now, and it’s a mess,’” Trump told reporters after he spoke by phone to the Jordanian leader late last month.